h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Image

-      * click on "none" to select a photo from the brouser and place it in the layout *
+      * click on "none" to select a photo from the brouser and place it in the layout, the photo will be projected on the number of drones.*

     - Middle X Y Z

-      *xxxxxxxxxxxxxxxxxxxxxxxxxxxxx*
+      *Position the photo relative to the drone grid via the center point on the XY and Z axis.*

     - Up X Y Z

-      *xxxxxxxxxxxxxxxxxxxxxxxxxxxxx*
+      *Position the photo relative to the drone grid via the top point on the XY and Z axis.*

     - Right X Y Z

-      *xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx*
+      *Position the photo relative to the drone grid on the right side on the XY and Z axis.*

     - Scale

-      *xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx*
+      *Schaal en positioneer de foto ten opzichte van het droneraster*

     - Blur

-      *xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx*
+      *Blur the photo on the drone grid will reduce the detail of the photo making it clearer.*

     - Keyframes